freeCodeCamp/guide/src/pages/articles/javascript/get-current-url-in-javascript/index.md

 ---
-title: Get Current Url In javaScript
+title: Get Current Url in javaScript
 ---
 To get the **current URL**: